Braids, conformal module and entropy: The entropy of mapping classes on second kind Riemann surfaces

 The following theorem concerns the slightly more general case when the self - homeomorphism $\varphi$ of a Riemann surface of first kind is changed without increasing entropy on the union of discs around points of a subset of the set of distinguished points (rather than on a single disc around a fixed distinguished point).

-{\bf Theorem 3.4.} {\it Let $X$ be a connected closed Riemann surface with a set $E$ of distinguished points.
+\begin{thm} Let $X$ be a connected closed Riemann surface with a set $E$ of distinguished points.
 Assume that $X \backslash E$ is hyperbolic.
-Let $\varphi$ be a pseudo-Anosov self-homeomorphism which fixes $E$ setwise.
-Suppose there is a $\varphi$-invariant subset $E' \subset E$, and the entropy $h(\varphi)$ of ${\varphi}$ is finite.
+Let $\varphi$ be a non-periodic absolutely extremal self-homeomorphism of $X$ which fixes $E$ setwise.
+Suppose there is a $\varphi$-invariant subset $E' \subset E$.

 Then $\,\varphi\,$ is isotopic through self-homeomorphisms which fix $\,E\,$ setwise to a self-homeomorphism $\varphi_0$ of the same entropy $h(\varphi_0) = h(\varphi)$ with the following property.